 Other Supplies for Both Types of Acrylic

 The new Synthetic brushes are excellent buys.
-A medium size round (Size 8 or 10), 2 small 1 cm square, a .5 cm. square, a 1″ square, plus one small triangular painting knife are all that are essential.
+A medium size round (Size 8 or 10), a 1″, 3/4″ and .5″ square, plus one small triangular painting knife are all that are essential.
+Optional: a smaller round brush for details.
 NOTE: Acrylic paint is hard on brushes, never use expensive sable brushes with it, and don’t ever let the paint dry on your brush.

 Paper and Canvas